Classic egg salad is just 3 ingredients and comes out perfect creamy, well seasoned and delicious. Use for sandwiches, wraps or salads.

 Here’s a little visual step-by-step of getting it prepped:

 As for making the hard-boiled eggs, you can do it in a pot, as described in the recipe card below, or you can make baked hard boiled eggs.
-(They’re especially great if you want to have a large batch.)
+Or Instant Pot hard boiled eggs for an easy-peel version.
+Those are both especially great if you want to have a large batch.

 Pro tip: Use a pastry cutter to chop your eggs for egg salad if you have one.
 It makes super fast work of the task and is much easier than using a knife.